About

 The Carolyn D. Baker Memorial Prize was established by her son, John Baker, with contributions from her family and friends to honour her memory.
 The prize provides support for an outstanding Education candidate to present at a prestigious international conference.
 Many past recipients have forged key professional relationships at international conferences, developing international networks and opportunities for collaboration.

-In 2023, we are working toward a goal of endowing the Carolyn D Baker Prize in perpetuity, to ensure that Education HDR candidates continue to grow their impact through participation in leading Education conferences.
+We are working toward a goal of endowing the Carolyn D Baker Prize in perpetuity, to ensure that Education HDR candidates continue to grow their impact through participation in leading Education conferences.

 We are therefore hoping that you would consider making a contribution to create this important endowment.
 Together, we can continue to create positive change in education at a local and global level.

-Online donations can be made here, or please call Amy Henderson on 33461640.
+Online donations can be made here, or please call Alex Tuite on +61 7 3346 9766.

 With your support, we can continue to offer this prize each year, ensuring that candidates from UQ School of Education benefit from participation in international conferences.